hackerone/observable-web/presentations/webdevcon/notes.md

 Let's look at how my thought process works for a simple feature.

 I usually start with a user story,
-- when i type something in the search box
+- when a user types something in the search box
-- i want to see the search suggestions appear under the search box.
+- display a list of search suggestions under search box
 - the search suggestions should update with more relevant suggestions, as i type further

 the feature is a trivial search suggestion or search auto-complete that you can find in most websites today,